redbadger/crux/docs/src/part-2/shell/react.md

 ## Handling effects

-The FFI bridge is a single class:
+The FFI bridge is a single class, which implements the generated `EffectHandler`:

 ```typescript
 {{#include ../../../../examples/weather/web-nextjs/src/lib/core/index.ts:core_base}}
 ```

-`update` serialises an event with `BincodeSerializer`, calls `CoreFfi.update` (the WASM export), and deserialises the returned bytes into `Request` objects.
-Each request carries an `id` and an `effect`; we walk them and dispatch each to a per-capability branch.
+`update` serialises an event with `BincodeSerializer`, calls `CoreFfi.update` (the WASM export), deserialises the returned bytes into `Request` objects, and hands each one to the generated `EffectDispatcher`.
+There is no `switch` over the effect union here: the dispatcher calls the method for the variant it received and resolves the request with what that method returns.

 HTTP looks like this: